close-dev-team/mobile-close-channel-sdk-ios/README.md

 <details>
   <summary>An alternative channel view</summary>

-  Besides the channel messages view, which shows messages in chat-like way with text balloons, there is an alternative view which is called the Info view.
+  Besides the channel messages view, which shows messages in a chat-like way with text balloons, there is an alternative view which is called the Info view.
 In this view it is possible to show informational messages, tickets and bought products.

   ```swift
   DispatchQueue.main.async {